LateefAkinola/Planner-App/README.md

 ## How to Use the Weather Widget

 - `Initial Display/Setup`: When the Planner App is loaded, the Weather Widget will automatically determine the user's location using geolocation.
-If geolocation is available and permission is granted, the widget will display the current weather and forecast for the user's location.
+If geolocation is available, and `permission is granted to access the device location`, the widget will display the current weather and forecast for the user's location.
 If geolocation is not available or permission is denied, the widget will fall back to a default city (London, in this case) to display weather information.

 - `Weather Details`: The Weather Widget provides various weather details for the selected location:
     - `City Name and Date`: The widget displays the name of the city and the current date.